MrWolfZ/clean-architecture-comparison/README.md

 To be able to compare the different styles it is useful to have a [baseline implementation](baseline#readme) of our application to compare against.
 This baseline is a simple implementation using basic architectural patterns and is something that most readers should be familiar with from textbooks or their studies.

+## Domain-Driven Design

+While not strictly necessary for a clean architecture, [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (_DDD_) is a natural fit for the separation a clean architecture aims to achieve.
+Therefore, as a [first step](ddd#readme) on our journey towards clean architecture we refactor the _baseline_ to use concepts of _domain-driven design_ (i.e. aggregates, entities, domain events etc.).

 ## Core

 Each compared style is a standalone application that has some common cross-cutting concerns (e.g. API documentation, testing infrastructure, base classes).
 To prevent having the code for these concerns duplicated in each application, we have a number of [core](core#readme) projects that provide this common code.